Updated on 2025-09-09 GMT+08:00

 Yes

-Oracle is not a fully managed service and cannot be directly connected to DataArts Studio.
+DataArts Studio cannot be directly connected to non-fully managed services.
 A CDM cluster can provide an agent for DataArts Studio to communicate with non-fully-managed services.
 Therefore, you need to select a CDM cluster when creating an Oracle data connection.
-If no CDM cluster is available, create one through the DataArts Migration incremental package.
+If no CDM cluster is available, create one first by referring to Creating a CDM Cluster.

 As a network proxy, the CDM cluster must be able to communicate with Oracle.